Partner – Orkes – NPI EA (cat=Spring)

 Our example will result in the following compilation error:

-[ERROR] Failed to execute goal ... on project core-java-17: Compilation failure
+[ERROR] Failed to execute goal ...
+Compilation failure

 [ERROR] /D:/Projects/.../HandlingNullValuesUnitTest.java:[10,16] the switch expression does not cover all possible input values

-This is because the switch case labels are required to include the type of the selector expression.
+This is because the switch case labels are required to cover all possible input values; in this example all Object types.

 The default case label may also be applied instead of a specific selector type.